tamram/azure-docs-sdk-java/docs-ref-services/sql.md

 ### Example

-Use a JDBC connection string to connect to SQL database and select all records in a table.
+Use a JDBC to connect to SQL database and select all records in a table.

 ```java
 Connection conn = DriverManager.getConnection(connectionString);